History of Economics Review, 2018: DOI: 10.1080/10370196.2018.1449084

-Abstract: How did early colonial Australians think about liberalism, economics and political economy more generally?
-Colonial Australia has been described variously as having a neoclassical, enlightenment, or Benthamite political culture.
+Abstract: How did 19th century Australians think about liberalism, economics and political economy more generally?
+Nineteenth century Australia has been described variously as having a ‘neoclassical’, enlightenment, or Benthamite political culture.
 This paper provides an empirical approach to the question of early Australian ideas.
-Exploiting the records of 1,891 book sales and auctions in colonial Australia between 1800 and 1849, the paper examines the relative prevalence of key economic, political, and liberal texts available to colonial Australians.
-The works of neoclassical authors such as Adam Smith and John Locke were far more prevalent, and more likely in colonial demand, than those of Jeremy Bentham.
-To the extent utilitarian ideas were prevalent they were in the form of William Paley’s conservatism than Bentham’s radicalism.
+Exploiting the records of 1891 book sales and auctions in Australia between 1800 and 1849, the paper examines the relative prevalence of key economic, political and liberal texts available to 19th century Australians.
+The works of classical enlightenment authors such as Adam Smith and John Locke were far more prevalent, and more likely in demand, than those of Jeremy Bentham.
+To the extent utilitarian ideas were prevalent, they were more in the form of William Paley’s conservatism than Bentham’s radicalism.